BIO

 PROCESS

-The editions of studio works the I craft are always changing; timeless and classic in their moments.
-This divergence lends itself to collectibility, keeps the work fresh and new, and assures that you have something truly unique.
-Aside from ongoing seasonal editions and one-off studio works, I hand craft private commissions, installations, and wedding registries.
+The editions of studio works that he creates are always changing; timeless and classic in their moments.
+This divergence lends itself to collectibility, keeps the work fresh and new, and assures that collectors have something truly unique.
+Aside from ongoing seasonal editions and one-off studio works, he creates private commissions, installations, and custom wedding registries.

-Each piece that comes from my studio is handmade here in Cleveland.
-The wares are hand-built or “thrown” using a potters wheel.
-We mix all of our glazes from premium raw materials using tried and true recipes that are food, microwave, and dishwasher safe.
-All of my creations are high fired to cone ten using the process of natural gas and / or wood fired reduction.
+Each piece that comes from the studio is handmade here in Cleveland, Ohio.
+The works are hand-built or thrown using a potters wheel.
+Our glazes are mixed from premium raw materials from tried and true recipes that are food, microwave, and dishwasher safe.
+All of the works and fired in reduction and vitrified at cone ten, using the atmospheric process of natural gas or mixed hard woods.